E-Gilley/Mint-Classics-Analysis/README.md

 So looking at the full data set, the **Classic Cars product line proved to be the most popular**.
 It's clear the bulk of the sales belong to Classic and Vintage cars, the **two car-based lines account for over 50% of overall sales**.

-Sales are nice, but profit is even better.
+Sales revenue is  nice, but profit is even better.
 Next, we'll look at which products are the most and least profitable for Mint Classics.

 ### Query 5: Product Profitability

 Sales only tell part of the story.
 A company's best-selling item could be generating only average returns if it isn't that profitable.
 To check this out we'll look at MC's most and least profitable items in two ways.

 We'll look at **profit per product**.
 How much does the company buy it for and how much do they sell it for.
 The results will show the expected profitability and the actual profitability per unit.

 We wanted to make sure the actual profit per unit reflected the amount Mint Classic actually sold the product for and not just the suggested MSRP.
 However, the query also includes the *expected profit*, which shows the difference between MSRP and the price Mint Classics paid for the product.

 This query will also take that actual profit per product and multiply it by the total number of that product sold.
 This will reveal the **total profit for each product**.

-To view all of this information, I got a little ambitious and squeezed everything into one query then exported the data to make it easier to analyze.
-It also has the benefit of creating a file with all the data for a later date.
+To view all of this information, I got a little ambitious and squeezed everything into one query then exported the data to make it easier to analyze later.

 ```SQL
 -- Query to calculate the profit per product and total revenue. --